 Using this atomic form factor (AFF) representation to predict the consequences of XFEL heating on XRD requires separate calculation of an average of the probed MgO ionization state —both temporal (over the duration of an XFEL pulse) and spatial (over all probed unit cells).
 We consider here two approaches to this calculation that respectively address the low- and high-energy density regimes.
 Each individually captures some relevant physics while falling short of describing the entire range of experimentally-sampled states.

 Our inputs to SCFLY were the sample composition and XFEL photon energy, flux density, and temporal profile (which we took as a Gaussian with a 45s FWM duration); the main outputs were temporal profiles of the charge state populations of Mg and O during the XFEL pulse.
-Fig. 3 displays the evolution of temperature and Mg and O total charge states during a 45fs XFEL pulse with 2x10^4 J/cm^2 flux density (the highest experimental value).
+Fig. 3 displays the simulated evolution of temperature and Mg and O total charge states during a 45fs XFEL pulse with 2x10^4 J/cm^2 flux density (the highest experimental value).
 It is notable that the charge state distribution is strongly athermal: the final Mg charge state of 0.8 exceeds by a factor of how much? the (grand canonical) equilibrium value corresponding to the final temperature of 19(?) eV.
 The lack of LTE could have been stated a priori, with no need for simulation: because lifetimes of 2p holes in Mg exceed 100 fs (cite Fuggle and Inglesfield book; Keski-Rahkohnen et al.) these excitations cannot significantly thermalize at temperatures below the Mg 2p binding energy, and the population of Mg holes will be almost purely determined by rates of 2p and 1s photo- and electron impact ionization during the XFEL pulse.

 The low value of the free electronic temperature compared to the K shell binding energies of O and Mg, together with the short lifetime of the 2s core holes of both O and Mg (cite), allow a simplifying approximation in the application of the AFF ionization model.
 Because only the 2p orbitals of Mg and O are substantially depopulated, the charge state of each species uniquely determines its electronic configuration under equation (1).
 (Need to justify why we ignore 2s as well (basically because of the shorter lifetime of the 2s vacancies)) The AFF model can therefore be used to compute measured Bragg peak intensities from charge state progressions (instead of full electronic configurations).
 Fig. 4 shows the output of the resulting SCFLY-based XRD calculation evaluated over the full range of flux densities simulated with SCFLY.
 Comparison to the experimental progression of Bragg peak intensity ratios shows thorough disagreement at low flux densities, where the rapid rise in the experimental ratio of the 111 to 200 peak intensity is not reproduced by the SCFLY-derived model.
 This reflects the inaccuracy of SCFLY’s charge state distribution at low temperatures—a consequence of SCFLY’s insensitivity to condensed state physics and its IPD model’s temperature-independent placement of the continuum below the M shell potential, which causes an unphysical combination of atomic charge states at zero temperature (Mg2+ with neutral O).
 At high flux density agreement between the experimental data and SCFLY-based model is better, with both exhibiting a shallow plateau in the 111/200 Bragg peak ratio, followed by a rapid rise beyond a 5 eV/unit cell energy deposition.
 This agreement, however, is only crude and qualitative.